Harshdesa/BlockChain2/README.md

 #Update this everytime to pre fund accounts.
 Account addresses will change everytime.<br />
 genesis.json<br />

-#Initialize Blockchain
+#Initialize Blockchain<br />
-4. geth --datadir ./privateDataDir init genesis.json
+geth --datadir ./privateDataDir init genesis.json<br />

 All we do is